 Fragile Speedster: While he appears to be a Mighty Glacier to casual players and novices due to his powerful forward smash, Flare Blade, and his laggy attacks, Roy fights as a Fragile Speedster in competitive play.
 His fast dashing and falling speed give Roy access to one of the fastest SHFFLs, but Roy suffers from being heavily susceptible to combos, having one of the worst recoveries, poor horizontal endurance, and severe difficulties in finishing off opponents due to his lack of reliable KO moves outside his forward smash.

-Demoted to Extra: Reduced to a trophy in Brawl, though he was closer to being finished than any of the other scrapped characters.
+Demoted to Extra: Reduced to a trophy in Brawl, though it was closer to being finished than any of the other scrapped characters.

-Evil Laugh: In his taunt and English victory poses.
+Evil Laugh: In its taunt and English victory poses.

-Glass Cannon: He hits hard, with some of the strongest throws in Melee, but has poor endurance that combines with his high susceptibility to combos due to his large size.
+Glass Cannon: It hits hard, with some of the strongest throws in Melee, but has poor endurance that combines with its high susceptibility to combos due to his large size.
 Mewtwo is supposed to weigh 269 pounds/122 kg.
 Here, it is lighter than Peach, Zelda, and even the Ice Climbers.

-Last Lousy Point: It takes a whopping 20 hours worth of Melees to unlock him.
-Although this can be shortened to five hours when four people are playing, and the former can be shortened by just playing a bunch of one-stock matches against low-level and handicaped CPUs.
+Last Lousy Point: It takes a whopping 700 Melees, or 20 hours worth of them, to unlock it.
+Although the latter can be shortened to five hours when four people are playing, and the former can be shortened by just playing a bunch of one-stock matches against low-level and handicaped CPUs.

-Mind over Matter: His telekinetic lift.
-Also, he never comes into contact with any of the items he picks up, nor does he touch the ground while moving around.
+Mind over Matter: Its telekinetic lift.
+Also, it never comes into contact with any of the items it picks up, nor does it touch the ground while moving around.

 Bonus Boss: Only appears on Normal difficulty or higher if you deplete Master Hand's health to half his HP within a certain amount of time.
 In Brawl, he appears at the beginning with Master Hand should one complete the other battles under a certain time, making it a very challenging battle.

 Confusion Fu: Is very confusing compared to Master Hand.
-His animations are erratic, and his animations of Master Hand's moves can definitely throw you off.
+His animations are erratic, and his animations of Master Hand's moves can definitely throw one off.

 Canon Immigrant: Appears in Kirby and the Amazing Mirror as a Dual Boss with Master Hand again.
 It would be more accurate to call them two Master Hands though, as it lacks all of Crazy's unique moves, animations as well as two of the double team manuvers.